 Prior to this offering, there has been no public market for our ADSs or our ordinary shares.
-We have received approval to list the ADSs on the Nasdaq Global Select Market under the symbol "TIGR."
+We intend to list the ADSs on the Nasdaq Global Select Market, under the symbol "TIGR."

 We are an "emerging growth company" under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.